Expected release – 2019

 Yeah.
 You’re not Lexi.

-“Nothing’s wrong.
-I just need to prepare for this chief’s exam.”
-That was the truth.
-At least part of it.
-I was preparing to advance to Chief Petty Officer, and I did not want to bomb this test again.
-But the main reason I was anxious to get out of Izzy’s room, came in today’s mail and lay on the desk down the hall in my own room.
+I did plan to study tonight.
+However, the main reason I was anxious to get out of Izzy’s room, came in today’s mail and lay on the desk down the hall in my own room.